cPu1/jsonFrame/README.md

 <pre>
                                                                         ^^ delimiter
 </pre>
-* Length-prefixing sends each message by prefixing it with the number of bytes contained in the message.
+* In Length-prefixing, each message is sent by prefixing it with the number of bytes contained in the message.
 This allows an application to receive a message by first reading the length-prefix and then reading as many bytes as the value of length-prefix.
 It requires the client and server to agree on a length-prefix.

 ## Package
 * JSON-RPC TCP server and client